mikekaprielian/ffmpeg-build/README.md

 ### Libavcodec Patch for Xtream-UI

-* I included the patch required for ffmpeg to function with Xtream-UI.
+* I included the patch required for ffmpeg to function with Xtream-UI after compiling.

 ### Based on: